p-org/P/Docs/docs/getstarted/install.md

 dotnet tool install --global Microsoft.Coyote.CLI --version 1.0.5
 ```

-Now you can run `coyote` to check the correctness of P programs.
+??? hint "Troubleshoot: Confirm that `coyote` is correctly installed on your machine"

+    After installation, run `which coyote` and it should show:
+    ```shell
+    which coyote
+    coyote is /Users/<user>/.dotnet/tools/coyote
+    ```
+    If not, add `$HOME/.dotnet/tools` to `$PATH` in your `.bash_profile` (or equivalent) and try again after restarting the shell.
+    If you are getting an error that `coyote` command not found, its most likely that `$HOME/.dotnet/tools` is not in your `PATH`.

+We highly recommend that you create the following alias as we use it in the rest of tutorials and getting started guide:

 === "On MacOS or Linux"

-    We recommend that you add the following alias to the bash profile (`~/.bash_profile`)
+    Add following alias to the bash profile (`~/.bash_profile` or equivalent)
-    so that you can invoke the P checker (pmc) from the commandline.
+    so that you can invoke the P checker (`pmc`) directly.
     ```shell
     alias pmc='coyote test'
     ```